hackle/blogger/src/raw/test-complex-keep-rest-simple.md

 The matter is made worse by some popular frameworks that endorse practices that are misleading, confusing and unnecessarily complicated.
 (Yes I am looking at you, Angular).

-The solution is not to resort to fight complexity with more complexity, such as mocking, dependency injection, creating header interfaces.
-Instead, we can look back at complexity in its face, consciously break it up and segregate it, and quite easily, we restore simplicity and the joy of unit testing.
+There are solutions that try to fight complexity with more complexity, such as mocking, dependency injection, creating header interfaces.

+The **Integrator** pattern, as can be seen above, handles complexity by looking right in its face, consciously breaking it up, putting it in separate places, and quite easily, we restore simplicity as well as the joy of unit testing.